 COLLEGES OF PHYSICIANS & SURGEONS

-(Identical letter sent to College in each province by Dr. Arif Bhimji)
+An identical letter was sent to the College in each province by a local resident.

 [ B.C.| Alta.| Sask.| Man.| Ont.| Que.| N.B.| P.E.I.| N.S.| Nfld.]

 Dickson C.J.C., Beetz, Estey, McIntyre, Chouinard,

 Lamer, Wilson, Le Dain and La Forest JJ.